Zaid-Ajaj/the-elmish-book/chapters/dev-flow/compiler-directives.md

     }
 }
 ```
 Notice the `use: "fable-loader"` part.
-Here we telling webpack to use the `fable-loader` module (which internally uses the Fable compiler) to compile any file or project file that satisfies the given regex in the `test: /\.fs(x|proj)?$/` using default options.
+Here we are telling webpack to use the `fable-loader` module (which internally uses the Fable compiler) to compile any file or project file that satisfies the given regex in the `test: /\.fs(x|proj)?$/` using default options.
 These options can be extended as follows:
 ```js {highlight: [18, 19, 20, 21]}
 const path = require("path")